New Jersey Devils Logo

 New Jersey Devils LogoNew Jersey Devils Logo PNG

-Devilish resourcefulness, strength, and resilience greatly affect the personality of hockey players, and the New Jersey Devils logo conveys the image of devilishly skilled hockey players.
-The team’s name also played an important role, so the athletes chose the emblem with the devil.
-The designers had to put in a lot of creative effort to stylize the image of Satan, for which they creatively used the letter “J.”
+Devilish ingenuity, strength, and resilience greatly influence hockey players’ character, and the New Jersey Devils emblem conveys the image of devilishly skilled hockey players.
+The team’s name also played a significant role.
+Hence, the athletes chose an emblem with a devil.
+Designers had to exert considerable creative efforts to stylize the image of Satan, for which they creatively used the letter “J.”

 New Jersey Devils: Brand overview